 - 1 bunch kale (about 8 cups), massaged and torn into pieces*

 - 1/3 cup assorted nuts, whatever you have on hand**

 - In a small frying pan, toast nuts for about 5 minutes or until you can smell the nutty aroma.
 Shake pan constantly so they don't stick.
 This is when you know they're sufficiently toasted.

 - Get a large bowl of ice water ready.
 Set aside.

 - Place baby broccoli in small saucepan filled with salted, boiling water.
 Boil for 2 minutes.
 Take out of water and stick in ice water for a minute.

-- Place all vinaigrette ingredients in a small jar with a lid.
-Shake well until combined.
+- Place all vinaigrette ingredients except for olive oil in a bowl.
+Slowly whisk in olive oil until completely combined.

-- Using the kale and brococlini as your base, add in the cherries and nuts and toss with the dressing.
+- Using the kale and baby broccoli as your base, add in the cherries and nuts and toss with the dressing.
 Serve immediately.